ComicallyNormal-Industries/shallowriver/README.md

 1. Building the engine file

 The onnx engine file must be built before running.
-It will take a few minutes.
+It will take 10-15 minutes.
 This can be done with the -engine or --e argument, or it is done on the first run of the project.

 2. Calibration